akornato/multi-token-minter/README.md

-This is a simple yarn monorepo: `sol` workspace with ERC1155 based `TokenStore` contract, and `web` workspace with the UI to add metadata to IPFS and mint the tokens.
+This is a simple Yarn v3 monorepo: `sol` workspace with ERC1155 based `TokenStore` contract, and `web` workspace with the UI to add metadata to IPFS and mint the tokens.

 - [OpenZeppelin ERC1155](https://docs.openzeppelin.com/contracts/3.x/erc1155)
 - [Hardhat](https://hardhat.org/)
 - [Next.js](https://nextjs.org/)
 - [IPFS](https://ipfs.io/)

-`TokenStore` contract is deployed to Goerli network at [this address](https://goerli.etherscan.io/address/0x22448d0D2a0685c713e568272de1aFc7F8BEE644) while the app is deployed at https://multi-token-minter.vercel.app
+`TokenStore` contract is deployed to Goerli network at [this address](https://goerli.etherscan.io/address/0x22448d0D2a0685c713e568272de1aFc7F8BEE644) and the app at https://multi-token-minter.vercel.app

 ## Local dev